fadion/strongoose/README.md

 ## Inheritance

 Class inheritance can be exploited to compose schemas using shared fields that are built into the children.
-Although useful, overuse of inheritance may make your models more difficult to reason about.
+All the children will receive them as if they were originally declared into them.
+Just be aware of the implications of such strategy, or you'll end up with model definitions that are difficult to reason about.
+For simple and common fields, it makes total sense though.

 ```typescript
 class Person extends Strongoose {